Warner & Swasey Company: Turret lathes

 A selection of turret lathe models between 1880 and 1920.

-Warner & Swasey was one of the premier brands in heavy turret lathes between the 1910s and 1960s.
+Warner & Swasey was one of the premier brands in heavy turret lathes between the 1910s and 1960s; it became the world's largest manufacturer of such lathes by 1928.
+During World War II, it employed 7,000 people and produced half of the turret lathes manufactured in the United States.
 Its chief competitors in this market segment included Jones & Lamson (Springfield, VT, USA), Gisholt (Madison, WI, USA), and Alfred Herbert Ltd (Coventry, UK).